kajetansw/kajetan-dev-blog/content/posts/2019/08/how-i-started-learning-functional-programming/index.md

 date: 2019-08-04
 cover: ./fran-legos.jpg
 description: Read my personal story how I fell in love with Functional Programming and what I used to learn the very basics of it.
-tags: ['functionalprogramming', 'story', 'meetup', 'typescript', 'javascript']
+tags: ['functional programming', 'story', 'meetup', 'typescript', 'javascript']
 ---

 There was a moment during past Learning Sessions when I declared, that I’ll share with you how and why I decided to dive into Functional Programming.
 And that day is today!
 I’ll guide you along the path I took to understand basic concepts of FP.